Seraaron/agora/srd/Rank.md

 ###### Rank 1

 **Rank 1 is more of a _theoretical ideal_ than an achievable reality**. _You cannot start the game with rank 1 in anything_, and **you cannot permanently advanced any ability to rank 1**.
-The only way to get rank 1 is by spending [[Fidelity]], or using certain [[Features]], on a rank 2 ability for the temporary boost, but a full gauge cannot be spent for a permanent advancement to rank 1.
+The only way to get rank 1 is by spending [[Fidelity]], or using certain [[Gambits]], on a rank 2 ability for the temporary boost, but a full gauge cannot be spent for a permanent advancement to rank 1.

 ---